cpaika/tech-blog-v3.github.io/about-me.markdown

 My email address is paika.christopher@gmail.com - I'm happy to get email from you - see my [Standing Invitation](/standing-invitation/)

-**Isn't it a bit egotistical for your blog title to be your last name?** Starting sometime as a teenaged, 'Paika' became a nickname for me.
+**Isn't it a bit weird for your blog title to be your last name?** Starting sometime as a teenager 'Paika' became a nickname for me.
 It followed me to college, and after a few years in the workforce of miraculously being called 'Chris' again, someone started calling me Paika and once again it stuck.
 When naming the blog I figured I'd lean into the nickname since it's apparently not going away!